33 Sights in Radebeul, Germany (with Map and Images)

 Mäuseturm unbekannt / PD-alt-100

-The Mouse Tower, also known as the Bilz Tower, is a now collapsed observation tower on the slope above Lössnitz Castle in Radebeul, Saxony, where it forms the border with Oberlößnitz.
+The Mouse Tower, also known as the Bilz Tower, is a now collapsed observation tower on the edge of the slope above Lössnitz Castle in Radebeul, Saxony, where it forms the border with Oberlößnitz.
 The vantage point – from the edge of the slope – was already completely overgrown in 2008.

 Wikipedia: Mäuseturm (Radebeul) (DE)